 What is the Importance of Milk to the Young Dolphins?

-Like land mammals, milk is vital to a young dolphin’s existence.
-Baby dolphins need milk for healthy nourishment and growth.
+As with land mammals, milk is vital to a young dolphin’s existence.
+Baby dolphins need milk for healthy nourishment and to grow.

 Dolphin calves survive on milk until they are ready to wean.
-Without milk, dolphins have low survival rates, starving to death.
+Without milk, dolphins have low survival rates, and will starve to death.
 A newborn dolphin consumes large amounts of milk daily and is their sole source of food at this time.

 The milk is nutrient-rich for the baby dolphin to grow and thrive.
-The liquid is packed with healthy fats that provide energy calf.
-Other nutrients are needed to boost the immune system, support bone development, and ensure the brain functions properly.
+The liquid is packed with healthy fats that provide energy to the calf.
+Other nutrients needed to boost the immune system, support bone development, and ensure the brain functions properly are all included.

 Breastfeeding creates a bond that is unbreakable between the mother and her calf.
-This bond is essential for the development of the baby whale.
+This bond is essential for the development of the young dolphin.

 Research has proved that the relationship between marine mammals and their parents is crucial for survival.
 Marine mammals living in captivity have shorter lifespans than their counterparts in the wild.
 In captivity, dolphins cannot nurture naturally as they would in the wild.

 Dolphin milk contains a high concentration of fatty acids.
-The fat in the milk helps develop blubber.
-Blubber is a thick layer of fat under the skin of dolphins.
+The fat in the milk helps develop blubber, a thick layer of fat under the skin of dolphins.

 Blubber develops as the dolphin grows.
 Since dolphins spend all their time underwater, they must prevent heat loss and keep their body temperatures constant.

 Blubber acts as an insulating layer against the coldness of the water.
-The high-fat content from the milk enables the thick insulating fat layer to develop.
+The high-fat content from the milk allows the blubber to develop.

 Guide to whale watching in North America : USA, Canada, Mexico.
 Where to go, what to see.